-Whereas many people’s experience of the wonders of Tongariro National Park are limited to vistas of the volcanic peaks from the Desert Road or to a visit to the Mount Ruapehu skifields, the Tongariro Alpine Crossing offers those who take the trouble an insight into just why the park is rated an international treasure and listed as a UNESCO World Heritage Site.
+Whereas many people’s experience of the wonders of Tongariro National Park are limited to vistas of the volcanic peaks from the Desert Road or to a visit to the Mount Ruapehu skifields, the Tongariro Alpine Crossing offers an insight into just why the National Park is rated an international treasure and listed as a UNESCO World Heritage Site.

 The crossing takes seven or eight hours to complete at a steady pace and in favourable conditions.
 Keep in mind that you'll be in an alpine environment.
 The conditions can change rapidly no matter the season, so be prepared and wear appropriate clothing.
 The total distance is 19.4km one-way, but the hike requires a moderate level of fitness – there are two points where the going can get pretty tough – but the reward is a day spent in some of the most extraordinary landscape dear old Aotearoa has to offer.

 Most trampers tackle it from the western end, following the Mangatepopo Stream up to the foot of a steep saddle between Tongariro and Ngāuruhoe.